 Current Silver Bullion Value: $1.74

 The US minted the 1964 dime with no mint mark and also the 1964 D dime.
-You can find the mint mark on the front side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.

 This coin in circulated condition is worth at least its weight in silver.
 The silver melt value for this coin is $1.74 as of June 01, 2023.
 This melt value is calculated from the current silver spot price of $23.98 per ounce.

 Both the 1964 dimes with no mint mark and the 1964 D dimes have similar values.
-In fine to extremely fine condition these coins sell for a slight premium above their scrap silver value.
+In extremely fine condition these coins sell for a slight premium above their silver melt value.
 In uncirculated condition the price is around $3 for coins with an MS 63 grade.
 Uncirculated coins with a grade of MS 65 can sell for around $5.